project-fifo/docs/general/installation.md

 ---

 <p class="bs-callout bs-callout-danger">
-Please be aware that this guide covers the installation of a <b>single</b> FiFo zone, while this is suppored and might be acceptable for a prive 'for fun' server a production environment should consist of <b>at least 5 physically seperated</b> zone!
+Please be aware that this guide covers the installation of a <b>single</b> FiFo zone, while this is supported and might be acceptable for a private 'for fun' server a production environment should consist of <b>at least 5 physically separated</b> zone!
 Details on how to set up clustering can be found in the <a href="/general/clustering.html">Clustering</a> section.
 </p>

 ## Creating the Zone